Subconscious Cruelty: Plot

-The narrator reveals himself to be obsessed with his sister who has just become pregnant by her husband, watching the couple have sex while masturbating hidden behind a door.
-He watches her do a fellatio while watching in awe.
+The sequence opens with a young man named "Brother" narrating recent events, he reveals that he is obsessed with his sister who has just become pregnant by her husband, watching the couple have sex while masturbating hidden behind a door.
 He says he feels a strong attraction to her and that semen is a kind of gift of creation while female menstruation is a bad joke.
-The narrator begins to show a more pronounced psychotic streak when he says that his sister's pregnancy started to make him less excited about her and that he decided to do the most horrible thing in man: kill during the creation process.
+"Brother" begins to show a more pronounced psychotic streak when he says that his sister's pregnancy started to make him less excited about her and that he decided to do the most horrible thing in man: kill during the creation process.

 During her birth, her brother helps her to have her child.
-As soon as the child is born, he slits its throat with a knife and its umbilical cord, dumping the blood on her face to her horror.
+As soon as the child is born, he slits its throat with a knife, dumping the blood on her face to her horror.
 The sister ends up bleeding to death while the brother decides to make an altar of the baby in the sink, revealing that he wrapped him in a cloth and left him to rot there.
 He later reveals that his sister's body has remained in place and that he sometimes sleeps next to her.
 The tale ends with the narrator saying that he even tried to perform necrophilia on the woman, but as she was cold and without much life, he preferred to stop for his displeasure.